hundooo/hash-url/README.md

 # hash-url
-A simple application to create and store distinct shortened URLs using hashid encoding and decoding.
+An application to create and store distinct shortened URLs using hashid encoding and decoding.
 Additinally, provides a statistics page with time shortened url was created and number of clicks.

 ## Setup
 Start by activating the virutal environment if it isn't already activated